ansys/pyhps/doc/source/quickstart.rst

     failed_jobs = project_api.update_jobs(failed_jobs)

-Modify a project job_definition
+Modify a job definition
 -----------------------------------

-Query an existing project job_definition, modify it and send it back to the server.
+Query an existing job definition, modify it and send it back to the server.

 .. code-block:: python